Auerilas/ecopy/docs/source/matrices.rst

 Matrix Transformations
 ===================

 EcoPy makes it easy to prep matrices for analysis.
 It assumes that all matrices have observations as rows (*i.e.* sites) and descriptors as columns (*i.e.* species).
-Although designed for site x species analyses, these techniques can apply to any matrix.
+Although designed for site *x* species analyses, these techniques can apply to any matrix.

 	- :py:func:`transform`
 	- :py:func:`distance`

 .. py:function:: transform(x, method='wisconsin', axis=1, breakNA=True)

 	Takes an input matrix, performs a transformation, and returns an output matrix.
-It will accept with pandas.DataFrame or numpy.ndarray, and will return an object of the same class.
+It will accept either a pandas.DataFrame or numpy.ndarray, and will return an object of the same class.
 Matrices consist of *i* rows and *k* columns.

 	**Parameters**

 	x: a numpy.ndarray or pandas.DataFrame (*required*)
-		A site x species matrix, where sites are rows and columns are species.
+		A site *x* species matrix, where sites are rows and columns are species.

 	method: ['total' | 'max' | 'normalize', 'range', 'standardize', 'hellinger', 'log', 'logp1', 'pa', 'wisconsin'] *total*: Divides each observation by row or column sum.